-- National reports on disparities and inequities in health, access to basic commodities, social protection and exposure to environmental risks (e.g. those related to agricultural practices) are cornerstones of effective health policy.
-This should be a priority focus for national statistics offices and national authorities focusing on health and the environment. - In collaboration with international agencies and organizations with relevant experience, a set of well-being-based indicators to measure social, ecological and economic progress should be developed and agreed globally and applied nationally by central government agencies. - Ministries of health, national health authorities and national statistics offices to develop/strengthen systems for collecting, collating and analysing public health data that include issues of violence against children and women, children developmentally on track, positive mental health, climate-sensitive health risks, and water and sanitation. - Attempts should be made across government departments and other sectors to generate data to quantify health and well-being co-benefits and a multisectoral knowledge base, and to transfer current data to members of politics and parliament. - Country data systems and capacity to monitor progress towards the healthier population billion require effective health information systems as well as many of the elements described above to work in harmony.
+- National reports on disparities and inequities in health, access to basic commodities, social protection and exposure to environmental risks (e.g. those related to agricultural practices). - A set of well-being-based indicators to measure of social, ecological and economic progress. - Public health data that include issues of violence against children and women, children developmentally on track, positive mental health, climate-sensitive health risks, and water and sanitation. - Generate data to quantify health and well-being co-benefits and a multisectoral knowledge base and to transfer current data to members of politics and parliament. - Country data systems and capacity to monitor progress towards the healthier population billion.